 - LG Chem Resu - (Grid Connected ESS Only)

-General information about batteries that have not been tested by Victron
+General information about batteries that are not on above list

 Many additional 3rd party batteries are also compatible with Victron, and are recommended by local dealers.